-To ensure the timely and thorough review of only the most innovative and cutting-edge research with the greatest potential for advancement of cancer research, all eligible applications may be preliminarily evaluated by CPRIT Scientific Research Program panel members for scientific merit and impact.
+To ensure the timely and thorough review of only the most innovative and cutting-edge research with the greatest potential for advancement of cancer research, all eligible applications may undergo a preliminarily evaluation by CPRIT Scientific Research Program panel members for scientific merit and potential impact.

-This preliminary evaluation will be based on a subset of material presented in the application-namely, Abstract and Significance, Specific Aims page, Budget and
+The preliminary evaluation is based on a subset of material presented in the application namely, the Abstract and Significance, Specific Aims page, Budget and Justification, and

-Justification, and Biographical Sketches.
-Applications that do not sufficiently capture the reviewers' interest at this stage will not be considered for further review.
+Biographical Sketches.
+Applications that do not sufficiently capture the reviewers' interest at this stage will not be considered for further peer review.
 Such applications will have been judged to offer only modest contributions to the field of cancer research and will be excluded from further peer review.

-The applicant will be notified of the decision to disapprove the application after the preliminary evaluation stage has concluded.
+The applicant will be notified of the decision to disapprove the application after the preliminary evaluation has concluded.
 Due to the volume of applications to be reviewed, comments made by reviewers at the preliminary evaluation stage may be limited.